zaxor0/zwerchhau/hacked-to-death/5-classes.md

 | 9-10  |      14       |     17     |       17      |  15  |   13   |
 | 11-12 |      16       |     20     |       20      |  18  |   17   |
 |  13+  |      18       |     20     |       20      |  19  |   20   |
-Note: other classes may attempt these types of tasks but succeed on a 1 in 6, unless your DM rules otherwise.